Johnblesson/result-management-system/README.md

 *Project Outline:*
 1. *Backend Development:*
-   - Choose a suitable backend technology stack (e.g., Node.js with Express).
+   - Backend technology stack (Node.js with Express).
    - Design a database schema to store student information and results.
    - Implement APIs for student result retrieval using unique tokens.
    - Develop an API for admin-generated tokens and result data entry.
    - Implement token validation and error handling.

 2. *Frontend Development:*
-   - Opt for Next.js 13 for frontend development.
+   - Next.js 13 for frontend development.
    - Set up project structure and configurations.
    - Create a landing page with a token input form.
    - Design a result display page to showcase student results.